Information Technology Security and Compliance Statement

 A solution provider, software solution provider, or vendor, hereafter called "Solution Provider", will receive this document if Oakland University (“University” or “the University”):

-· Intends to purchase or contract outsourced, hosted, software as a service, web site service, application service provider application, on-premise software solution, or similar service from a vendor; or
+· Intends to purchase or contract outsourced, hosted, software as a service, web site service, application service provider application, on-premises software solution, or similar service from a vendor; or

-· Intends to transmit or relocate data currently and actively resident in an on-premise information technology resource to a Solution Provider or between software solutions; or
+· Intends to transmit or relocate data currently and actively resident in an on-premises information technology resource to a Solution Provider or between software solutions; or

-· Intends to have a Solution Provicer or vendor collect or capture data on behalf of the University or for subsequent use by the University.
+· Intends to have a Solution Provider or vendor collect or capture data on behalf of the University or for subsequent use by the University.

 The document defines the minimum security and operational criteria that the Solution Provider must provide to engage in business with the University.
 Solution Provider must comply with or submit materials in compliance with those statements for which a particular standard or security protocol is identified.
 Such compliance shall continue for the duration of the agreement, purchase order, or contract (“Agreement”).

 1.0 Audit and Compliance